By Adina J. Pernell

-Jazz writer, radio announcer and historian Larry Reni Thomas convinced her to the same month that she killed Lee Morgan.
+Jazz writer, radio announcer and historian Larry Reni Thomas convinced her to let him conduct an interview just one month before her death in February 1996, which ironically was the same month that she killed Lee Morgan.

 Collin manages to capture the spirit and mood of an era as well as the undercurrents of racial, social and gender inequality that existed in the 50s and 60s even within the social status of African American celebrity.

 He portrayed with taste and subtlety the genius of Morgan who as a teenager was already showcasing his skills with the likes of jazz royalty such as Dizzy Gillespie and John Coltrane.

 Courtesy of his involvement in Art Blakely’s “The Messengers,” Lee Morgan was an elemental part of the creation of the “Blue Note sound” and became a leader in the bebop jazz sub-genre of hard bop.

 Also responsible for the signature sound of Blue Note was band member and close friend, ten time grammy-award winning saxophonists Wayne Shorter.

 Later in Lee Morgan’s career he formed his final band whose members included Bennie Maupin.
 Maupin worked with many jazz legends, including Herbie Hancock and Miles Davis.

 It was the personal accounts of Helen and Lee Morgan’s storybook love as told by their jazz contemporaries such as Shorter and Maupin that give the film such a powerful impact.